RAF Manston: Second World War

 At the start of the Second World War, Manston hosted a School of Air Navigation but this was quickly moved out.
-On 10 September 1939, No. 3 Squadron flew in equipped with Hawker Hurricanes and Manston was put under the command of No. 11 Group Fighter Command.
+On 10 September 1939, No. 3 Squadron RAF flew in equipped with Hawker Hurricanes and Manston was put under the command of No. 11 Group Fighter Command.
+No. 235 and No. 253 Squadron RAF both arrived on 30 October 1939 and stayed until October 1940.
+No. 79 Squadron arrived on 12 November 1939.

 During an eventful Battle of Britain, Manston was heavily bombed; at its height (August 1940) diary entries recorded a steady stream of damage to aircraft and buildings.
 The station was also littered with unexploded bombs.
 This caused many staff to move to nearby woods for at least a week.
 Others were dispersed to surrounding housing.
 For example, WAAFs (members of the Women's Auxiliary Air Force) stationed at Manston were billeted at the nearby Ursuline Convent in Westgate-on-Sea.

+In May 1943, Manston was used in the testing of Barnes Wallis' prototype bouncing bomb.
+Pilots from No. 617 Squadron flew to Manston to have inert mines loaded into their Lancaster bombers, which they then dropped at Reculver to prepare for the Dambusters raid; the first tests were carried out on 11 May, with further tests across the following days.
+A prototype is on public display at the RAF Manston History Museum.

-Barnes Wallis used the base to test his bouncing bomb on the coast at nearby Reculver prior to the Dambusters raid.
-A prototype is on public display at the Spitfire & Hurricane Museum.
-Hawker Typhoon attack aircraft were based there later in the war, and also the first Meteor jet squadron of the RAF.
+Hawker Typhoon attack aircraft were based at Manston later in the war, and also No. 616 Squadron RAF, the first Meteor jet squadron, arriving 21 July 1944 and staying until 21 January 1945.
 Manston was used as one of the departure points for military gliders of the Glider Pilot Regiment to transport troops and equipment in Operation Market Garden.
 It was one of the few airfields installed with the Fog, Intensive, Dispersal Of (FIDO) system designed to remove fog from airfields by burning it off with petrol.